• Getting started

 = rounded to 81.25

-2. With Entry At:
+2. Wait & Trade with Entry At:

 In this Wait & Trade example, SL/TGT Calculation base setting is set to Entry At.
 Hence the individual leg Target (with setting 5%) and Stoploss (with setting 5%) is calculated from the Entry at price for the BUY positions.